SunnyLinTsaiNing/Walmart-Sales-Forecasting/README.md

 - Trains on each state’s data independently
 - Generates **28-day ahead forecasts** using recursive decoding

+### `lightGBM.ipynb`
+- Builds a LightGBM model and generates 28-day ahead forecasts using all available historical data.
+- Leverages past sales and model predictions to recursively forecast future demand.
 ---

 ## 🧠 Model: Sequence-to-Sequence (Seq2Seq)